 Digital Scripts

-In CXone, Studio is the contact management and routing engine.
+In CXone Mpower, Studio is the contact management and routing engine.
 Digital Experience has an additional component that can influence what happens to contacts.
 This component, Workflow Automation (WFA), is a code-free rules engine.
 With WFA you can define criteria and what happens when the criteria are met.
 Studio and WFA work together to route digital contacts.
 WFA rules run independent of Studio scripts.
 You can use scripts and WFA rules together to customize the handling of digital contacts.

 Digital scripts have built-in buffer protection to protect against DDoS attacks or viral public posts on social media channels.
 In the event that one of these events occurs, the requests are put into a buffer to be processed when system resources are available.